-Her work is included in the permanent collections of the
+Her work is included in the prominent collections of

-Children’s National Medical Center, the Union of Concerned Scientists, and the University of Georgia as well as in many private collections.
+US Embassies, DC government, NIH, Children’s National Medical Center, the Union of Concerned Scientists, Sentara Martha Jefferson Hospital and the University of Georgia as well as private collections.

 She has been awarded numerous Visual Artist Fellowship grants from the DC Commission on the Arts and Humanities.